NIMALUNG BUMTHANG FESTIVAL – 10 DAYS

-The Nimalung Tshechu will culminate with a rare display of a giant silk applique thangkha (painting) depicting Guru Padmasambava or some other important Buddhist deity this morning.
+The Nimalung Tshechu will culminate with a rare display of a giant silk applique thangkha (painting) depicting Guru Padmasambhava or some other important Buddhist deity this morning.

 Day 7: Bumthang to Gangtey

-The valley of Phobjikha is well known as the winter home of the Black necked crane (Grus Nigricollis).
-Bhutan is home toaround six hundred black necked cranes with Phobjikha being one of the popular places that the birds migrate to in thewinter months from the Tibetan plateau.
-The elegant and shy birds can be observed from early November to end of March.
+The valley of Phobjikha is well known as the winter home of the Black-necked crane (Grus nigricollis).
+Bhutan is home to around six hundred black-necked cranes with Phobjikha being one of the popular places that the birds migrate to in the winter months from the Tibetan plateau.
+The elegant and shy birds can be observed from early November to the end of March.

 You will begin the day by driving to Gangtey.
 You’ll pass through dense forests of oak trees and rhododendrons and arrive at Gangtey village, where you’ll visit Gangtey Gompa, the only Nyingmapa monastery in western Bhutan.
 From Gangtey, you can see the picturesque Black Mountain range as well as Phobjikha Valley, the winter habitat of the black-necked cranes.
 Overnight Guesthouse at Gangtey.